 When World War II ended, doll makers started to experiment with plastics.
 Hard plastic dolls were manufactured in the 1940s.
 They resembled composition dolls, but they were much more durable.
 Other materials used in doll manufacturing included rubber, foam rubber, and vinyl in the 1950s and 1960s.
 Vinyl changed doll making, allowing doll makers to root hair into the head, rather than using wigs or painting the hair.
 Although most dolls are now mass-manufactured using these modern materials, many modern doll makers are using the traditional materials of the past to make collectible dolls.

 In South-Korea and Japan, collecting fashion dolls is on the rise, and also popular among adults.

-What's your Doll worth?
+What's your Doll worth in 2021?
 Here are some recently sold items.